nylestroke/migrations-vladiola/README.md

-# PostgreSQL Initial SQL files for VladiolaMain REST API
+# PostgreSQL Migrations Files

+This project is licensed with the [MIT license](LICENSE.md).